mgaynor1/long-winded-scripts/README.md

 This is a collection of scripts that took me a large amount of time to put together in R and python.
 I also am adding scripts to share with others.
       - Occurrence Data (R).
       - SoilGridDownload (python3).
       - Convex Hulls (R).
+      - iDigBio Search Bar (R).

 ## Occurrence Data
 I really wanted to download data from 'idigbio', 'gbif', and 'bison' and keep specific columns - therefore I put together these scripts to help me do just that.
-See the OccurrenceData folder to see more.
+See the OccurrenceData folder to see more.  - NOTE: A talented undergraduate has updated this script and will be publishing a package called **gators: georgraphic and taxonomic occurrence record scrubbing** - stay tune for the citation.
+If you plan to publish updated code for the same purpose, cite this repository which will be updated with a link to hers when it becomes avaliable.

 | Column | Description |
 | ----------- | ----------- |